DoubleNegation/CompactOres/src/main/resources/assets/compactores/default_config/config_readme.txt

            Required: no
            Default: 50
            Allowed scopes: global, local, ore
            Function: Relevant for texture generation.
-Changes the threshold for differentiating between rock-pixels and ore-pixels on the ore texture.
+Changes the algorithm and threshold for differentiating between rock-pixels and ore-pixels on the ore texture.
+                     The following values correspond to certain algorithms:
+                      -2 = Automatic RGB Channel Change Intensity (recommended, will likely be default in the future) -1 = Exact Match
+                      0 ~ 765 = Sum of RGB Channel Differences
+                      1000 ~ 1180 = RGB Channel Change Intensity
+                     Any values outside these ranges lead to undefined behavior.
      - experimentalGenerator
             Type: boolean
             Required: no